Emergency Student Loans and How to Get Them

 Emergency Direct Loan

-If you opted out of taking the full amount of Direct Loans from the Department of Education that you were approved for, you may be able to obtain more of the money you were eligible for if you find yourself facing financial hardship later.
-You can request the distribution of both subsidized and unsubsidized student loans that you initially opted not to take out.
+Suppose you opt out of taking the total amount of Direct Loans that the Department of Education approves you for.
+In that case, you can obtain more money than you were eligible for if you face financial hardship later.
+You can request the distribution of subsidized and unsubsidized student loans you initially opted not to take out.

 Emergency PLUS Loan

-PLUS Loans are also available through the Department of Education, either to parents of undergrads or to graduate students.
-You can apply for one if you’ve maxed out your Direct Subsidized and Direct Unsubsidized Loans but still find yourself in need of emergency cash to help cover your college expenses.
+PLUS Loans are also available to parents of undergrads or graduate students through the Department of Education.
+You can apply for one if you’ve maxed out your Direct Subsidized and Direct Unsubsidized Loans but still need emergency cash to help cover your college expenses.

 3. Search for Help on the Federal Government’s Database